Ben Carson: Personal life

 Carson and his wife, fellow Detroit native Lacena "Candy" Rustin, met in 1971 as students at Yale and married in 1975.
 They moved to West Friendship, Maryland, in 1988.
 They have three sons and several grandchildren.
-Their oldest son was born in Perth, Australia, while Ben Carson was working at the city hospital for a year.
+Their oldest son was born in Perth, Australia, while Carson was working at the city hospital for a year.

-In 2001, Ben and Candy Carson bought a 48-acre property in Upperco, Maryland.
+In 2001, the couple bought a 48-acre property in Upperco, Maryland.
 After being diagnosed with prostate cancer, Ben underwent a two-hour operation at Johns Hopkins Hospital in Baltimore on August 7, 2002.
-In 2013, Ben, Candy, and Ben Carson's mother moved to West Palm Beach, Florida.
+In 2013, the couple and Carson's mother moved to West Palm Beach, Florida.

-While being confirmed as Secretary of Housing and Urban Development, Ben Carson bought a $1.22 million house in Vienna, Virginia, in February 2017 and sold his West Palm Beach home for over $900,000 in May 2017, after buying a $4.4 million house in nearby Palm Beach Gardens.
+While being confirmed as Secretary of Housing and Urban Development, Carson bought a $1.22 million house in Vienna, Virginia, in February 2017 and sold his West Palm Beach home for over $900,000 in May 2017, after buying a $4.4 million house in nearby Palm Beach Gardens.
 He sold his Virginia home in 2020.